clqn/clqn.github.io/index.md

 check out my music on my [bandcamp](https://clquine.bandcamp.com)

+## stickers

+i made a sticker! it says "party girl ☭" on it and you can get one for free at [stickers.wob.app](https://stickers.wob.app)

 ## pay me

 i have a [ko-fi](https://ko-fi.com/neonpixii) if you think my continued existence and aspirations of self-reliance is worth supporting